5th Generation Multi-Role Fighter Aircraft

 The F-35 is equipped with the Northrop Grumman AN/APG-81 AESA radar system and AN/AAQ-37 Electro-Optical Distributed Aperture System (EO DAS).
 The F-35 pilot will wear a helmet-mounted display system (F-35 HMDS) from VSI (VSI is a joint venture between Elbit Systems and Rockwell Collins).
 The targeting system on the F-35 is the nose-mounted Lockheed Martin AN/AAQ-40 Electro-Optical Targeting System (EOTS).
 The F-35's self-protection system is the BAE Systems AN/ASQ-239 Barracuda, an improved version of the F-22's AN/ALR-94 EW suite.
 Other equipment on the F-35 include the Martin-Baker US16E ejection seat; retractable probe for aerial refueling (Cobham), located on the right side of the forward fuselage; Honeywell Air Management and Life Support Systems; General Electric standby flight display system, electrical power management system, remote input/output data concentrator unit, weapons control and data electronics, and actuation systems.
 Also, Goodrich (now United Technologies) builds the landing gear for the F-35.

-The fuselage is made by Lockheed Martin (forward fuselage) and Northrop Grumman (center fuselage), while BAE Systems produces the aft fuselage and tails.
-Terma Aerostructures of Denmark manufactures composite conventional edges for the horizontal tails, tail skins, composite panels for the center fuselage, Air-to-Ground pylons (through Marvin Engineering), as well as gun pods (F-35B and F-35C) and flight test pods.
+The fuselage is made by Lockheed Martin (forward fuselage) and Northrop Grumman (center fuselage), while BAE Systems produces the aft fuselage and tails at its Samlesbury, UK facility.
+Terma Aerostructures of Denmark manufactures composite conventional edges for the tails, tail skins, composite panels for the center fuselage, Air-to-Ground pylons (through Marvin Engineering), as well as gun pods (F-35B and F-35C) and DART flight test pods.
 Alliant Techsystems (ATK) makes the seven-piece upper wing skin, lower wing skins, engine nacelle skins, inlet ducts, and the upper wing strap.
 In total, more than 20,000 individual components are used on the F-35.
 Measured by structural weight, the F-35 is 38% composite.

 The F-35 Lightning II will meet U.S. Air Force Conventional Take Off and Landing (CTOL) requirements with the F-35A, the Marine Corps' Short Take-Off and Vertical Landing (STOVL) requirements with the F-35B variant, and Navy Carrier Variant (CV) requirements with the F-35C.
 A high degree of commonality among the three variants will reduce life-cycle costs.
 The F-35B is the most complicated of the three variants because it can take off and land vertically in less than 500 feet of space, allowing the aircraft to be launched from small Navy ships and to drop down in confined areas.